 Ensuring the authenticity of your programming… with paid, planted callers.

 I have a call in to Premiere On Call, asking which of Premiere’s many radio programs have used the “custom caller service.”
-I’ll update if I hear back.Liz Cox Barrett is a writer at CJR.
+I’ll update if I hear back.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
+She worked as a newspaper journalist in Denver and Kalispell for 20 years.